afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

 ### How to access the programs Functions:
 Follow the instructions to navigate the program.
 Other than the username and password, most other entries will be a number key.
-You can type "back" to go up a menu at any point.
+You can type "back" to go up a menu at any (almost) point.
-You can type "exit" to leave the program at any point.
+You can type "exit" to leave the program at (almost) any point.

 ## Assignment Goals
 As per the Project Pitch Template: